aradng/tailscale/README.md

 Additionally, there is an ipset-fetch.service that can be installed for periodic fetching and updating of these rules, as region-specific ASNs may change over time.

 The ip2loc.py script is currently basic and a prototype.
-Contributions and pull requests (PRs) are welcome to improve it!
+Contributions and PRs are welcome to improve it!

 To execute the setup script, run: